solarchemist/ghostwriter/README.md

 Enhanced port of the Ghost "[ghostwriter](https://github.com/roryg/ghostwriter)" theme to the [Hugo](https://gohugo.io) site generator.

+## My tweaks

+I have changed body text font from Open Sans to Merriweather (I was inspired by [renkun.me](https://renkun.me/2019/12/11/writing-r-in-vscode-a-fresh-start)).

+Tables are in the body still use Open Sans, but that's ok, I think it looks good.

 ## Installation

 Inside the folder of your Hugo site run: